Back to Library

 Key Takeaways

 You may have heard there are two different types of HSV — which is confusing!
 When people say “herpes” they are generally referring to HSV-2 which causes the majority of genital outbreaks; however, HSV-1, most commonly associated with cold sores or oral outbreaks, is also herpes.
-They’re the same type of virus.

 What’s the difference between HSV-1 and HSV-2?